Academic Writing 1 for GSNS Master Students

 I helped create this course while I was writing my master’s thesis.
 I’m now more aware of my writing pitfalls and have the tools to overcome them.
 My thesis is better for it!
 I highly recommend this course to anyone who wants to write structured, critical, precise, and impactful texts.
 What you learn in this course will benefit you for the rest of your career!

 The course dates and meeting schedule are given below.
-The average amount of time you will need to spend on the course is 2,5 hours/week (20 hours in total).
+The average amount of time you will need to spend on the course is around 4 hours/week.
 Note that this does not include the time of doing the actual writing of your research report or writing task, but it includes the time needed to improve this writing or undertake specific assignments with it.
 If you do not have a writing task that you are already doing, this course may take you a little extra time.

 Apart from the meetings and a few minor deadlines that may be mid-week (usually when interaction with peers is required in the second half of the week), you are free to plan your course work anywhere in the week as long as you complete the units of the week before the next ones are released (on Mondays).